donundeen/cursorToSingularity/givingAIPower/README.md

-# Making Graphics

-- Generating different types of file formats, eg stl, svg, etc
-- Generating animations
-- binary?
-Text formats?
+# Giving AI Power

+- running commands on the terminal
+- AI doing stuff on the browser